Skip to main content

 // Manual enforcement for Node.js

-async function generate(prompt: string, model: string) {
+function generate(prompt: string, model: string) {

 const response = await client.chat.completions.create({